tacatac/archnosh/README.md

 Run-packages for other device managers are provided: vdev, busybox-mdev and suckless-mdev.
 You will probably need to account for Archlinux's rather heavy systemd/udev integration in order to use them.

-##### virtual terminals

-Rather than kernel virtual terminals, [user-space virtual terminals](https://jdebp.eu/Softwares/nosh/user-vt-screenshots.html) may be used by installing `nosh-run-user-vt`.

-The `nosh-execline-shims` package is necessary if you do not have [execline](https://skarnet.org/software/execline/) available.

 ##### base presets

-The `nosh-run-debian-X-base` packages have not currently been renamed but must be used.
+The `nosh-run-debian-X-base` packages have not currently been renamed but one of them must be used.

-They provides essential presets for booting your system.
+They provide essential presets for booting your system.
 The "desktop-base" presets are more featureful.

-Make sure to check and modify your preset files where necessary.
+Make sure to check and modify your preset files where necessary in `/usr/share/system-control/presets`.

+##### per-user service management

+For user-controlled services, a [per-user manager](https://jdebp.eu/Softwares/nosh/guide/per-user-manager.html) can be enabled for user *my_user* with:

+    # system-control enable user@my_user

+This will start [per-user service management](https://jdebp.eu/Softwares/nosh/guide/per-user-system-services.html) for *my_user* on system boot.

+User service bundles can be placed under `$HOME/.config/service-bundles/services/` and controlled with:

+    $ system-control --user <command>

 ##### networking

 Service bundles are available for various network managers, such as Wicd and NetworkManager.

-A `dhcpcd@` service is generated for each interface and should be enabled if needed.
-It is the default configuration mechanism for Archlinux.
+A `dhcpcd@` service is generated for each interface and is preset enabled by `90-linux-static-networking.preset`.

+To activate it, add a line reading `ifconfig_<your-interface>=DHCP` in `/etc/system-control/convert/rc.conf`.

 ##### non-root Xorg